 - Wholesale (volume) price

-Place: Also known as Distribution, this section is all about the delivery of your product or service to your customer.
+Also known as Distribution, this part is all about the delivery of your product or service to your customer.
 Here are the areas you will need to cover:

 - Distribution centers